KAfable/Sorting/readme.md

 ## Stretch Goals

-- Implement all the methods in the `searching.py` file in the `searching` directory.
 - Implement the `count_sort` algorithm in the `iterative_sorting` directory.
 - Implement an in-place version of `merge_sort` that does not allocate any additional memory.
 In other words, the space complexity for this function should be O(1).
 - Implement the `timsort` algorithm, which is a real-world sorting algorithm.
 In fact, it is the sorting algorithm that is used when you run Python's built-in `sort` method.